univention/office365/doc/README-code.md

 Some Microsoft API calls are asynchronous ([teams operations](https://docs.microsoft.com/en-us/graph/api/resources/teamsasyncoperation?view=graph-rest-1.0) ).
 This means that the call is made, but the result response is not returned immediately and we need to wait and repeat the call until the result is available.

-Other problem related with this is that some calls are dependent on the previous ones.
+Other related problems are that some calls depend on previous calls.
 For example, if we create a team and then add a member to it, the team needs to be created before the member is added.

 #### Async queue